openresty/lua-nginx-module/README.markdown

 Note that while this method accepts all [HTTP status constants](http://wiki.nginx.org/HttpLuaModule#HTTP_status_constants) as input, it only accepts `NGX_OK` and `NGX_ERROR` of the [core constants](http://wiki.nginx.org/HttpLuaModule#core_constants).

-It is strongly recommended to combine the `return` statement with this call, i.e., `return ngx.exit(...)`.
+It is recommended, though not necessary, to combine the `return` statement with this call, i.e., `return ngx.exit(...)`, to give a visual hint to others reading the code.

 ngx.eof
 -------